<style>

 One common paradigm of programming, perhaps the one with which you are most familiar, is sequential programming.
 Sequential programs execute instructions one at a time in a specific order.
 With the aid of multiple processes, however, we can also have **concurrent** programs.
 Concurrent programs execute in parallel, either on multiple processors in your computer or in a time-sliced way on a single processor.

-For this lab, you will use multiple processes to improve the performance of a reverse index program, which takes in a word and produces a list of the occurrences of the word in a corpus of documents.
+For this part, you will use multiple processes to improve the performance of a *reverse index* program.
+The basic idea of a reverse index is to take in a word and produces a list of the occurrences of that word from some known corpus of documents.

 Google's reverse index is split over many servers, and speeds up lookups using concurrency.
 For this assignment, you will build a more modest, single-machine reverse index, but concurrency will still help speed it up!